AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Prerequisites:**
 1. List all persons using the `list` command.
 At least 5 persons are in the list.

-**Steps:**
-1. Test case: `addtag 1 t/PRUSafe365`.
+**Example Test Case**: `addtag 1 t/PRUSafe365`.

 **Expected Result:**
-1. `PRUSafe365` is added to the first contact.
+1. `PRUSafe365` is added to the first contact on the list.
+2. *Person List* shows all persons in FINDvisor.
-2. *Command Result Box* displays details of the contact with the added tags.
+3. *Command Result Box* outputs a successful execution message with the details of the contact with the added tags.
-3. *Command Box* is cleared.
+4. *Command Box* is cleared.

 **Alternative Test Cases:**
 - `addtag 1 t/PRUSafe365 t/PRUGrowth`.